The Lands That Form the MSHCP

 Hidden Valley Recreation Area in Norco

 But what do these protected lands look like?
-The MSHCP reserve is made up of two distinct land types: Public/Quasi-Public Lands (PQP) and Additional Reserve Lands.
+The MSHCP reserve system is made up of two distinct land types: Public/Quasi-Public Lands (PQP) and Additional Reserve Lands.

 Aerial photo of Banning, California